The best lightbox for tracing and drawing

 Reasons to avoid

-We think the Huion A3 LED Light Pad is an excellent all round lightbox.
+We think the Huion A3 LED Light Pad is an excellent all-round lightbox.
 If you’re familiar with drawing tablets, then Huion is a name you’ll recognise – but you may not have been aware that the firm is also one of the leading names in the world of lightboxes.
 We’ve plumped for the Huion A3 LED Light Pad as our top pick – with the combination of a generous drawing area, a slim build and an impressive maximum brightness of 4,050 lux, it’s a lightbox that’s going to suit the vast majority of users.

 Its LED illumination is cold and even, as well as powerful enough to shine through even the thickest papers.
 Also, in a nice touch, the Huion A3 LED Light Pad has a smart memory feature, meaning it can remember the last brightness level you used.
-If you’re returning time and again to a longform project on the same paper stock, this can be a real time-saver.
+If you’re returning time and again to a long-form project on the same paper stock, this can be a real time-saver.

 With a working area of 16.9 x 12.2 inches, you’ve got plenty of drawing space.
 One annoyance we did find is that the AC cable is a little short, at just 44 inches, which may restrict where you can place the lightbox in your home.
-However, given that Huion rates this lightbox to have a lifespan of 50,000 hours, and it has the capability to be used for up to 24 hours continuously without overheating, this is one of the best options for those who plan to get a lot of use out of their lightbox.
+However, given that Huion rates this lightbox to have a lifespan of 50,000 hours, and it can be used for up to 24 hours continuously without overheating, this is one of the best options for those who plan to get a lot of use out of their lightbox.
 So maybe you can move your desk around.

 Best large lightbox for tracing and drawing